Mechanical Abuse Test Equipment

 What is a bump test apparatus used for?

-A bump test apparatus is used to apply repeated short-drop mechanical shock to a specimen in a controlled and repeatable way.
+A bump test apparatus applies repeated short-drop mechanical shock to a specimen under defined test conditions.

 What does a tumbling barrel test machine do?

-A tumbling barrel machine rotates the specimen inside a barrel so the product repeatedly falls from one end to the other, creating a controlled pattern of repeated mechanical abuse.
+A tumbling barrel machine rotates the specimen inside a barrel so the specimen undergoes repeated falls during rotation.

 When should a lab choose bump testing instead of tumbling?